Social Procurement Framework requirements and expectations

 b. social enterprise expenditure target (percentage or amount)

-c. targets for gender equality, family violence leave and employment of Victorians with disability
+c. targets for gender equality and employment of Victorians with disability

-d. target for job creation from priority disadvantaged communities
+d. target for job creation for Victorian priority jobseekers and in regions facing entrenched disadvantage

 • Policy and process